Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Test Problems and Methodology

 where $p(x_i)$ is the true marginalized posterior distribution and $\tilde{p}(x_i)$ is a kernel density estimate derived from the posterior samples.
 I used the scipy \citep{2020SciPy-NMeth} implementation of the QUADPACK routine \citep{1983qspa.book.....P} to evaluate the integral (\ref{eq:l1}), and the default scipy Gaussian KDE implementation, which used Scott's rule to select the bandwidth \citep{2015mdet.book.....S}.
 When reporting the results of various tests, I have presented the distribution of $L_1$ errors over all dimensions and independent trials.

 In addition to the overall error in a given analysis, the deviations between the true posteriors and a set of posteriors estimates, it is useful to know if an algorithm tends to overestimate or underestimate the widths of credible intervals.
 To test this, in some cases I have calculated the \% error of the $\pm 1\sigma$ ($\approx 68\%$) credible region, defined such that a negative $\%$ error means that MultiNest underestimated the width of a given credible interval.
+These estimates have the benefit of being derived directly from the posterior samples, without any binning or density estimation.

 Because each of the likelihood functions examined here can be integrated analytically, I have calculated evidence errors according to